TLS10GS-IP Core Datasheet

 Notes:

-1) Actual logic resource dependent on percentage of unrelated logic
+1) The actual logic resource depends on the percentage of unrelated logic.

 Before transferring payload using the TLS protocol, the handshake process is initiated to exchange and generate encryption/decryption keys, ensuring data privacy (confidentiality).
 Additionally, TLS Server signs servers certificate and sends the signature to the client to provide authenticity.